• Skip to primary navigation

 • Yellow onion - The onions become jammy in this recipe and get mixed with the burst tomatoes for the ultimate flavor punch!

-• Garlic - Fresh garlic is everything I want in a dish!
-Garlic is flavorful and aromatic and works perfectly in this recipe.
+• Garlic - Garlic is flavorful and aromatic and works perfectly in this recipe.

-• Pure Flavor® Sangria® Medley Tomatoes - These small baby tomatoes are perfect in this recipe because they come in a stunning colorful assortment and are bursting with flavor!
+• Colorful Tomato Medley - These small baby tomatoes are perfect in this recipe because they come in a stunning colorful assortment and are bursting with flavor.

 • Olives - I love the combination of Pimiento Manzanilla olives and Black olives.
 I simply crush them with my fingertips to give them a rough "chop" of sorts.

-• Granulated sugar - I promise this recipe doesn't taste sugary!
-The sugar enhances the flavor of the tomatoes and allows the jammy saucy onions & tomatoes to caramelize to perfection.
+• Granulated sugar - The sugar enhances the flavor of the tomatoes and allows the jammy saucy onions & tomatoes to caramelize to perfection.

 • Ground black pepper - This is an essential ingredient for well balanced dishes!
 A little bit of pepper goes a long way.